-Siyata has received device approval for its Uniden® UV350 from AT&T in the US, Bell Mobility and another Canadian Tier 1 cellular carrier in Canada.
-Coupled with approval by FirstNet and compatibility with AT&T Workforce Manager and AT&T Enhanced Push-to-Talk Over, we have positioned ourselves to reach many verticals at the same time.
-This complete product offering has resulted in large purchase orders in the USA commencing in Q3 2019.
-Siyata has been undergoing stringent device approval testing for its UV350 device with an additional Tier 1 US based cellular carrier whose final approval is expected to occur in Q3 2019.
+Siyata has received device approval for its Uniden® UV350 from AT&T and FirstNet in the US as well as atTier 1 Canadian carriers, Bell Mobility and Rogers Wireless.
+Siyata offers a complete product offering including the UV350 device and multiple accessory peripherals as well as integration with multiple fleet applications which has resulted in initial large scale purchase orders in the USA and Canada in Q3 2019.
+In addition, Siyata has been undergoing stringent device approval testing for its UV350 device with a leadingTier 1 US based cellular carrier whose final approval is expected to occur in the near future.

-With over 13 million commercial and first responder vehicles in North America, this represents a multibillion dollar opportunity for Siyata which it plans to aggressively capture in the second half of 2019 and beyond.
+With over 17 million commercial and first responder vehicles in North America, this represents a multi-billion-dollar opportunity for Siyata which it plans to continue to aggressively capture until the end of 2019 and beyond.
 In addition, Siyata is working closely with Motorola's Push to Talk software subsidiary Kodiak.
 The company already launched the UV350 in partnership with Motorola and plans to sell this device to multiple Kodiak partners in North America and globally.
-Siyata's management believes that these key partnerships will unlock large scale sales for its products starting in the second half of 2019 and in the coming years which will also result in a paradigm shift in our revenue base to predominantly the North American market.
+Siyata's management believes that these key partnerships that have unlocked large scale sales for its products in Q3 2019 which it expects will continue in the coming years and will also result in a paradigm shift in our revenue base to predominantly the North American market.